p3nGu1nZz/AgentNet/README.md

 To build this project from source, you will need access to the Llama sources.
 Follow these steps to download them:
 1. Visit the Llama GitHub repository and follow the instructions to register and accept the license¹.
 2. Once approved, you will receive a custom URL via email from Meta.
 3. Clone the Llama repository and run the `download.sh` script with the custom URL provided.
+(Requires Linux or MacOS)

 ### Installation